 REVIEW PROCESS

-Your approved work plan will be reviewed annually with your PHEP liaison by February 15 and August 15.
+Your approved work plan will be reviewed with your PHEP liaison by February 15 and August 15.

+GENERAL STRATEGIES TO DEVELOP YOUR WORKPLAN

+Refer to PE-12 section 4.e for more information.

 WORKPLAN CATEGORIES

+CDC Capability: Identify which CDC capability your program goals will address.

-GOALS: t least three broad program goals that address gaps and guide work plan activities will be developed.
+PROGRAM GOALS: Establish at least three broad program goals that address gaps and guide work plan activities.
+Goals are big picture outcomes you want to achieve from your workplan activities and must support a CDC Capability.

+OBJECTIVES: Use clear and measurable objectives with identified time frames to describe what the LPHA will complete during the grant year.
+Objectives support goals.
+They are what you plan to accomplish.

+ACTIVITES: Activities are how you plan to accomplish your goals.

+Example of Goals, Objectives, and Activities

-TRAINING AND EDUCATION: List planned preparedness trainings, workshops conducted or attended by preparedness staff.
+TRAINING AND EDUCATION: List planned preparedness trainings, workshops attended by preparedness staff.

-DRILLS and EXERCISES: List all drills you plan to conduct in accordance with your three-year training and exercise plan attachment For an exercise to qualify under this requirement the exercise must a.)
-Be part of a progressive strategy, b.)
-Involve public health staff in the planning process, and c.)
-Involve more than one county public health staff and/or related partners as active participants.
-A real incident involving a coordinated public health response may qualify as an exercise.
+DRILLS and EXERCISES: List all drills and exercises you plan to conduct and identify annual exercises in accordance with your two-year training and exercise plan attachment and as required in section 4.i of the PE-12 contract.

-PLANNING: List all plans, procedures, updates, and revisions that need to be conducted this year in accordance with your planning cycle You should also review all after action reports completed during the previous grant year to identify planning activities that should be conducted this year.
+PLANNING: List all plans, procedures, updates, and revisions that need to be conducted in accordance with your planning cycle or any other planning activities that will be conducted this year.
+You should also review all after action reports completed during the previous grant year to identify planning activities that should be conducted this year.

-PARTNER COLLABORATION: In addition to prefilled requirements, list all meetings regularly attended and/or led by public health preparedness program staff
+PARTNER COLLABORATION: List all meetings regularly attended and/or led by public health preparedness program staff and any special collaborations you will be conducting this year.

-COMMUNITY OUTREACH: List any community outreach activities you plan conduct that that enhance community preparedness or resiliency
+COMMUNITY EDUCATION AND MEDIA OUTREACH: List any activities you plan conduct that that enhance community preparedness or resiliency including community events, public presentations, and social or traditional media campaigns.

-INCIDENTS AND RESPONSE ACTIVITIES: Explain what incidents and response activities that occurred during the 2017-2018grant cycle.
+INCIDENTS AND RESPONSE ACTIVITIES: List incidents and response activities that occurred during the current grant cycle.
 If an OERS Number was assigned, please include the number.
-Identify the outcomes from the incident and response activities, include date(s) of the incident and action taken.PRE-FILLED ACTIVITIES
+Identify the outcomes from the incident and response activities, include date(s) of the incident and action taken.

-Activities required under the 2017-18 PE-12 are prefilled in the work plan template.
-Although you may not eliminate any specific requirements, you may adjust the language as necessary to fit your specific planning efforts within the scope of the PE-12.

-COLUMN DESCRIPTIONS
+UNPLANNED ACTIVITY: List activities or events that were not included when work plan was first approved.
+Please identify outcomes for the unplanned activity, include date(s) of occurrence and actions taken.